-IMPORTANT: The Airport Fire Chief and Airport Police Chief or their designated representatives have full authority from Customs and Border Protection to immediately conduct (without delay) whatever fire suppression and rescue actions deemed necessary to international passenger or crew to the hospital.
-Afterwards, they will inform the CBP Port Director at the earliest opportunity.

-Page 1 of 3 expected to depart after a short delay (no mechanical or other reason to delay departure-expected time on ground less than two hours): Parking location for international aircraft refueling operations: Gate 49 Airline Station Manager will contact Customs and Border Protection before crew or cargo is allowed off the aircraft-Exception: Safety Airline Station Manager will continually update Customs and Border Protection, up to and including the aircraft's departure Monitor situation.
-If the aircraft is on the ground at the two hour mark, implement next part of this checklist, i.e. If aircraft is not expected to depart in less than two hours If aircraft is r not expected to depart in less than two hours: NOTE: Every effort will be made to prevent any passenger from being subjected to a tarmac delay of three hours or more without being afforded the opportunity to get off the aircraft per this plan.
-Clock starts when aircraft touches down at GSO.
+Page 1 of IMPORTANT : The Airport Fire Chief and Airport Police Chief or their designated representatives have full authority from Customs and Border Protection to immediately conduct (without delay) whatever fire suppression and rescue actions deemed necessary to preserve safety and health, including immediate transport of any international passenger or crew to the hospital.
+Afterward, they will inform the CBP Port Director at the earliest opportunity. • expected to depart after a short delay (no mechanical or other reason to delay departure-expected time on the ground less than two hours) : Parking location for international aircraft refueling operations: Primary: Gate 49; Secondary: Based on availability.
+Airline Station Manager will contact Customs and Border Protection before crew or cargo is allowed off the aircraft-Exception: Safety Airline Station Manager will continually update Customs and Border Protection, up to and including the aircraft's departure Monitor situation.
+If the aircraft is on the ground at the two-hour mark, implement the next part of this checklist, i.e., If aircraft is not expected to depart in less than two hours If aircraft is not expected to depart in less than two hours:

+If aircraft is not expected to depart in less than two hours:

+NOTE: Every effort will be made to prevent any passenger from being subjected to a tarmac delay of three hours or more without being afforded the opportunity to get off the aircraft per this plan.
+The clock starts when aircraft touches down at GSO.
 Consideration will be given to the total number of hours already spent aboard the aircraft-passengers can be removed sooner if requested by the applicable airline station chief or their designated representative.
-Airport Authority Communication Center will contact the following for an immediate meeting inside the Airport Police Training Room:Steve Bowie, Port Director, Customs and Border Protection (see above for contact numbers)Mitchell Brown, TSA FSD, 919-337-9764 (O) or 704-249-8698 (C)On-duty Airport Police SupervisorOn-duty Airport Authority SupervisorResponsible Airline Station ManagerAirport Fire Department Officials at the nis meeting will: Determine where to park the aircraft to deplane the passengers.
-Location must have bathroom available.
-Designated location is as follows: GATE 49-From Gate 45 down will be blocked off and guarded
+Airport Authority Communication Center will contact the following for an immediate meeting inside the Airport Police Training Room: Steve Bowie, Port Director, Customs and Border Protection (for Steve Bowie-see above for contact numbers) Cathy English, TSA FSD, 910-617-0416 or 919-468-4053